 Go With a 20-Year Fixed Mortgage to Stay on Course

-If you’re currently in a 30-year fixed, and don’t want to reset the mortgage clock when you refinance, consider a move to a 20-year fixed to stay on course without even paying more each month.
+If you’re currently in a 30-year fixed, and don’t want to reset the mortgage clock during a mortgage refinance, consider a move to a 20-year fixed to stay on course without even paying more each month.

-So be sure to look at all available options to determine which makes the most sense financially for your unique situation.
+So be sure to look at all available home loan options to determine which makes the most sense financially for your unique situation.

 Also ask yourself why you want to pay the mortgage off sooner rather than later.
 There may be a better place for your money.